capntack/FOSview/README.md

 3. Navigate to `Overview Settings > Misc` and click "Reset All Overview Settings."

-4. Download the .yaml here and save to `%username%\Documents\EVE\Overview`, and then go to Overview Settings > Misc and click Import Overview Settings and select "BCTOR Overview" and make sure to click Check All before Import
+4. Download the .yaml here and save to `%username%\Documents\EVE\Overview`.
+Then navigate to `Overview Settings > Misc`, click "Import Overview Settings," select "FOSview," and then click "Check All" before "Import."

-5. Close Overview Settings and initiate a [Session Change](https://wiki.eveuniversity.org/Timers#Session_Change_Timer_.28SCT.29) (i.e. dock then undock)
+5. Close "Overview Settings" and initiate a [Session Change](https://wiki.eveuniversity.org/Timers#Session_Change_Timer_.28SCT.29) (i.e. dock then undock).

-6. Go to Overview Settings > Overview Tabs and set the colors you want for each tab in the dropdowns (my color choices are in the legend below).
-You must do this even if the tabs are already colored, it's merely a hold-over
+6. Navigate to `Overview Settings > Overview Tabs` and set the colors you want for each tab in the dropdowns.
+You must do this even if the tabs appear to be already colored, as they won't stick until you do.

-7. Go to Overview Settings > Appearance and Toggle Also apply to structures to re-enable the Colortags ability to flash in the Chat Windows Member Lists (don't ask why, but it works)
+7. Navigate to `Overview Settings > Appearance` and Toggle "Also apply to structures" to re-enable the Colortags ability to flash in the Chat Windows Member Lists (don't ask why, but it works).

 ### **Legend:**

-- ✈ - Travel tab, has zero ships on it (other than Trigs and Edencom), just used to more easily go from A to B
+- ✈ - Travel tab, has zero ships on it (other than Trigs and Edencom), used to more easily go from A to B. Especially in a busy system such as Jita.

-- Main - Default to here.
-You can pvp and do some light pve and travel
+- Main - This will be your default tab.
+You can PvP and do some light PvE and Travel.

-- ETC - Right click on this tab and use the Load Preset to Tab dropdown to swap between the "!"
-Overview Presets.
+- ETC - Right click on this tab and use the "Load Preset to Tab" dropdown to hotswap between these *!* Overview Presets.
   - !Drones - Only Drones/Fighters
   - !Incursion - Cuts out the clutter while running Incursions
   - !Loot - Shows only wrecks/MTUs/Mobile Depots/Containers

 - PvE - For ratting or site & mission running.
-Does not include wrecks or loot (use "!Loot" on the "ETC" tab for that, or add yourself if you wish)
+Does not include wrecks or loot (use *!Loot*" on the *ETC* tab for that, or add yourself if you wish utilizing the University Wiki links above).

-- Friendly - Same as "Main" but with the States changed to show Friendly and Fleet and no one else
+- Friendly - Same as the *Main* tab, but with the States changed to show Friendly and Fleet and no one else.

-- Mining - Mining
+- Mining - Works for belts, gas, ice, and moons.

-- ALL - No, really
+- ALL - No. Really.
+Everything.

-- GTFO - Tab here to get a warpout to save ship/pod and warp at 50-100
+- GTFO - Tab here to get a warpout to save your ship/pod and warp at 50-100.

 ### **D-Scan:**

 On your D-Scan window, click the Dropdown and select one of the following:
-- ..D-Scan: All - Shows almost everything on D-Scan
+- *..D-Scan: All* - Shows almost everything on D-Scan
-- ..D-Scan: Defensive - Less clutter so you can see an incoming hunter
+- *..D-Scan: Defensive* - Less clutter so you can see an incoming hunter
-- ..D-Scan: Offensive - For the hunter, includes wrecks and a few other bits
+- *..D-Scan: Offensive* - For the hunter, includes wrecks and a few other bits

+#### **Disclaimer**

+As CCP updates the game with new Types on the overview, they will not necessarily be automatically added to the Overview.
+I will of course release a new version as soon as I catch the new Types and add them to the appropriate tabs.
+But in the meantime I would suggest you do so yourself.
+In any case, even with an "up to date" FOSview, I am not responsible for any death, explosions, or corpses in space.
+We all must as capsuleers do our own due dilligence.
+Your death is on yourself.